edward-jazzhands/libraries/docs/ezpubsub/index.md

 ## Why ezpubsub / Project philosophy

+### Why Build Another Pub/Sub Library?

+Pub/sub is one of those deceptively simple patterns that suffers from "everyone should just roll their own" syndrome.
+It's easy to write a basic working version in 20 lines – just maintain a list of callbacks and call them when something happens.
+This apparent simplicity has led to dozens of half-baked implementations across the Python ecosystem.

+The problem is that building a good pub/sub library requires handling a surprising number of edge cases that only surface with experience: thread safety, memory management, error isolation, subscription lifecycle, weak references, exception handling, and type safety.
+These aren't obvious when you're sketching out the basic concept.

+ezpubsub may be only 167 lines, but every line is deliberate.
+It's the result of encountering all the ways simpler implementations break in production: memory leaks from orphaned bound methods, race conditions in threaded applications, cascading failures when one subscriber throws an exception, and the endless debugging sessions that come with untyped event data.

+The real tragedy is that nobody has seriously attempted to build the right tool.
+Blinker was the last good effort, but it's 15 years old and shows its age.
+Everything else falls into two categories: either thrown-together weekend projects that clearly weren't meant to be production-ready, or horrifically over-engineered monstrosities that have a very complex and confusing API, the vast majority of which is unrelated to the core goal of just subscribing to an event.

+So I thought, hey I build libraries, why not build a pub/sub library that actually works well in 2025?
+One that is simple, modern, and designed for the way we write Python today. ezpubsub is that library.

 ### Why not just use Blinker?

 Blinker is an excellent, battle-tested library.
 If you’re writing a simple, single-threaded, synchronous app (e.g., Flask extensions), Blinker is still a great choice.